diggydude/bolthole-bbs/README.md

 The installer will create a configuration file, `conf/config.conf`.
 Delete `conf/install.php` or move it outside of your document root after you run it.
 As `conf/config.conf` will contain your database login credentials, it's highly recommended that you move it outside of your document root also, and edit `conf/init_http.php` to reflect its new location.

 The caching system will use memcached if available.
-Otherwise, it will fall back to PHP serrialized flatfiles. *In order to use memcached, one of the following must be true:*
+Otherwise, it will fall back to PHP serialized flatfiles. *In order to use memcached, one of the following must be true:*

-(1) Your Web hosting account includes memcached service, or you've purchased a memcached account from a third-party provider
+(1) Your Web hosting account includes memcached service, or you've purchased a memcached account from a third-party provider.

-(2) You're running your own server, have installed memcached and the php-memcached extension, and have enabled the extension in `php.ini`
+(2) You're running your own server, have installed memcached and the php-memcached extension, and have enabled the extension in `php.ini`.

 If you want to enable inline ANSI art in profiles and blog posts, you'll need to install ANSIFilter and set its path in the Bolthole installer script.
 A Windows binary and packages for select Linux distros are available.
 It builds easily on Debian using g++ and make.